Martinjoh1/Danforth-Restrooms/README.md

 ![The connection of The Ultrasonci to the Rasberry Pi](images/DataTable.png)

 ## Files
-P02 final.txt- our final code that saves everything a correctly as possible
+indreswaranl.py : This is our final code which contains class and which can save the data in the csv file(Excel file) P02 final.txt- our final code that saves everything a correctly as possible

 ### Project Files